 Questions or thoughts about our Kirk Hammett amp settings?

+Want to chime in?
 You can reach out to me directly or get in touch via the comments section below.
+We try to respond to all three mediums.

-Written by Bobby on Amps and Settings
+Written by Bobby Kittleberger on Amp Settings

-Written by Bobby on Amps and Roundups
+Written by Bobby Kittleberger on Amps & Roundups

 How does kirk Hammett have enough room to add more gain to his already insane gain with his tube screamer?